 As you can see, when seeking financial compensation for an auto accident, establishing fault is a critical step in the process.
-In order to prevent the insurance companies from unfairly reducing or denying your award of compensation, it is imperative that you hire an experienced attorney who can effectively present the evidence needed to prove your claim for damages.
+In order to prevent the insurance companies from unfairly reducing or denying your award of compensation, it is imperative that you hire an experienced Denver automobile accident lawyers who can effectively present the evidence needed to prove your claim for damages.

-When you hire a Denver auto accident attorney to handle your claim, your attorney will represent you on a contingency-fee basis.
+When you hire a Denver car accident lawyer to handle your claim, your attorney will represent you on a contingency-fee-basis.
 This means that you will not have to pay anything out of pocket, and you will not be responsible for reimbursing any costs or paying any legal fees unless you receive a settlement or court award.
 If you receive just compensation, the expenses incurred pursuing your claim will be deducted from your award, and your attorney’s legal fees will be calculated as a percentage of your financial recovery.

 Unfortunately, many people wrongly assume that this type of contingency-fee arrangement means that their attorney will end up receiving the bulk of their award.
 In reality, even when factoring in legal fees and costs, the amount you recover with the help of an attorney is likely to far exceed any amount you might have been able to secure on your own.
 At Levine Law, whenever we receive a settlement offer on behalf of a client, we help our clients understand exactly how much they will take home so that they can make an informed decision about how and when to resolve their claim.